Skyscanner/stylelint-config-skyscanner/UNRELEASED.md

 # Breaking:

-The major change here is updating Stylelint to `v14`, resulting in a major version update of this package from `v4` to `v5`.
+There are two main changes:
+- Published under the `@skyscanner/` scope
+- Upgrade from `stylelint` `v13` to `v14`, and therefore bumping all dependencies to `v14` compatible versions.

 A [migration guide](./docs/migration-from-4-to-5.md) has been added.

 - Bump `stylelint` from `13.13.1` to `14.1.0`
 - Bump `stylelint-config-prettier` from `8.0.2` to `9.0.3`